Corporations Elections Licensing Securities Charities

 Complete and submit the Auctioneer Application on our website by clicking the button entitled Application/Form Downloads.
 On the application, choose the box for reciprocity.
 Be sure to obtain and submit official letters of certification of licensure from each state in which an auction license is active.

-Yes, a licensed auctioneer must also be license with the Georgia Real Estate Commission in order to auction real property.
+Yes, a licensed auctioneer must also be licensed with the Georgia Real Estate Commission in order to auction real property.

 Georgia companies that operate penny auction sites are required to be licensed with the Georgia Auctioneers Commission.
-Please review the statement from the Governor's Office of Consumer Protection regarding the licensure requirement.
+Please review the notice from the Governor's Office of Consumer Protection regarding Penny Auction Website licensure requirements.

 You can find a list of approved auction schools on at: